vangohner/MinecraftClone/README.md

 ## World Saving

-Generated chunks are stored as simple binary files inside the `world/` directory and are automatically loaded on startup and saved on shutdown.
+Generated chunks are immediately written as simple binary files inside the `world/` directory.
+They are reloaded on startup and all loaded chunks are saved again on shutdown to persist any changes.

 ## Debugging